cocos/cocos-docs/en/cocos-service/sdkhub-plugins/sdkhub-hms.md

 For details of HMS Core SDKs latest versions and change historys, please refer to [HMS - Version Update History](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/hmssdk-kit-0000001050042513).

-The version code of the integrated HMS Core SDK project can be found in the `proj.android-stuio/app/build.gradle` file of the Android Studio project.
-After the plug-in is updated and rebuilt, please also pay attention to the version code of each HMS Core SDK Kits in the same file.
+The version numbers of the HMS Core SDKs that have been integrated into the project can be found in the `proj.android-stuio/app/build.gradle` file in Android Studio.
+After upgrading the plug-in and rebuilding the project, please also focus on the version number of each SDK in that file.

 ### Version Update Description